FuLagann/sharp-checker/README.md

 SharpChecker Newtonsoft.Json.JsonConvert Newtonsoft.Json.dll
 ```

-The returning `type.json` returns a json of the following formats:
+The returning json will be of the of the following formats (with `TypeInfo` being the main type):

 ### TypeInfo

+TODO: Add formatting

+### AttributeInfo

 TODO: Add formatting